aeronauticafan4242/aeronautica-script-roblox/README.md

 > 💡 Join **Aeronautica**, run the script, and open the **Auto Farm** tab.
 That's it.

-### 🔁 Server-Hop Edition (autoexec)
+### 🔁 Server-Hop Edition (autoexec) - W.I.P.

-There's a separate **auto server-hop** build meant for your executor's **autoexec** folder: it runs on every join, waits for the game to load, auto-starts farming, and jumps to a fresh server the moment crates dry up — fully hands-free 24/7 farming.
+There's a separate **auto server-hop** build meant for your executor's **autoexec** folder: it runs on every join, waits for the game to load, auto-starts farming, and jumps to a fresh server the moment crates dry up — fully hands-free 24/7 farming. - WORK IS IN PROGRESS.
+CURRENTLY UNAVAILABLE.

 ---